Diuretics, better known as "water pills," help the kidneys get rid of unneeded water and salt. This makes it easier for your heart to pump.

 Follow the label.
 If you are taking a single dose a day, take it in the morning with your breakfast or right afterward.
 If you’re taking more than one dose a day, take your last dose no later than 4 p.m.

 The number of doses you take each day, the time between doses, and how long you need to take it will depend on the type of diuretic you’re prescribed and your condition.

 What Are the Side Effects of Diuretics?

-Extreme tiredness or weakness: These effects should decrease as your body adjusts to the medication.
-Call your doctor if these symptoms persist.
+Extreme tiredness or weakness: Both should get better as your body adjusts to the medication.
+If not, call your doctor.

-Contact your doctor if you have any other symptoms that cause concern.
+Call your doctor if you have any other symptoms that cause concern.

 Should I Avoid Certain Food or Medications While on a Diuretic?

 Diuretics are sometimes prescribed in combination with an ACE inhibitor, digoxin, and a beta-blocker or angiotensin receptor blocker (ARB) Entresto.
 If you have more side effects after taking your medicines together, call your doctor.
 You may need to change the times you are taking each drug.

 Potassium-sparing diuretics increase the effects of digoxin and lithium.
 They may increase your body's potassium level if taken with ACE inhibitors.